Categories

 How will AI transform education?
 We can speculate that this might be around personalised experiences for students, leading to better, more timely or maybe quicker outcomes, perhaps with more convenience and more attention to wellbeing.
 For staff it might mean AI removing all mundane and repetitive tasks, allowing more focus on important tasks directly helping their students.

 This is likely to happen when AI starts to not just improve or lower the cost of existing processes, but we start to develop new approaches and processes that take advantage of the things AI can do well.
-To start moving to this stage, an understanding of how AI has transformed other sectors will be important, a journey started at the approaching stage but building on the much deeper institutional understand of AI gained in the previous stages.
+To start moving to this stage, an understanding of how AI has transformed other sectors will be important, a journey started at the approaching stage but building on the much deeper institutional understanding of AI gained in the previous stages.

 What next?